kognitara/qwx/README.md

 It was built because there was no environment capable of treating data not merely as a fill trapped in a window but as a particle of pure information.

-By utilizing a Tesseract-based architecture, `qwx` allows you to view a single source of truth from infinite angles (Views) and within infinite contexts (Workspaces), all while ensuring absolute control over the interface via atomic keyboard commands.
+By using a Tesseract-based architecture, `qwx` allows you to view a single source of truth from infinite angles (Views) and within infinite contexts (Workspaces), all while ensuring absolute control over the interface via atomic keyboard commands.